onassar/JS-JSON-Validation/README.md

 evaluating a series of rules that are defined through an associated JSON file.

 ### Public Methods
-A `SchemaValidator` instance has only two publicly accessible methods:
+A `SchemaValidator` instance has two publicly accessible methods:

 - validate